-The Company's pending litigations comprise of clattos by the Company on the customers to recover its dues.
-The Company has reviewed all its pending litigations and proceedings and has adequately provided for where provisions are required and disclosed the contingent liabilities where applicable, in its linancial statements.
-The Company does not expert the outcome of these proceedings to have a material solverse effection its financial statements of the Company as at March 31, 2024 (previous year - till).
+The Company's pending litigations comprise of claims by the Company on the customers to recover its dues.
+The Company has reviewed all its pending litigations and proceedings and has adequately provided for where provisions are required and disclosed the contingent liabilities where applicable, in its financial statements.
+The Company does not expect the outcome of these proceedings to have a material adverse effect on its financial statements of the Company as at March 31, 2024 (previous year - nil)

-Note 42: Fluancial risk management framework
+Note 42: Financial risk management framework

-In the course of its business, the Company is exprised to certain financial itsles namely credit risk, interest risk, currency risk & liquidity risk.
+In the course of its business, the Company is exposed to certain financial risks namely credit risk, interest risk, currency risk & liquidity risk.
 The Company's primary focus is to achieve better predictability of financial markets and seek to minimize potential adverse effects on its financial performance.